What you need to know about malaria to travel the world.

 Though the effects of Doxycycline may be preferable to those of Mefloquine, which seems to be the American doctor’s first string malaria prophylaxis.
 This is a very expensive drug — $10+ per pill — which can cause neuropsychiatric disorders and other mental health problems, such as anxiety, depression, hallucinations, vivid dreams, dizziness, insomnia, suicidal tendencies, and unusual behavior in 11-25% of users.
 This is a harsh drug that is often used to cure malaria, and taking it for long periods of time — such as in extended bouts of tropical travel or when living in these regions — can tip the benefit/ risk ratio as to whether it should be used or not.

 Malaria is often spoken of as a singular affliction in doctor/ patient consultations.
-In our experience it is rare that a doctor — even one at a travel clinic — explains to patients that there are actually multiple forms of Malaria in different parts of the world with varying levels of prevalence and risk, and then advises their patients accordingly as to whether or not they should take a prophylaxis.
+In our experience it is rare that a doctor — even one at a travel clinic — explains to patients that there are actually multiple forms of Malaria in different parts of the world with varying levels of prevalence and risk, and then advises their patients accordingly as to whether or not they should take a prophylaxis or other malaria tablets.
 No, from the experience of vagabondjourney.com and that of many other travelers who have reported to us, doctors at travel clinics simply say, “There is malaria where you’re going, you need a prophylaxis,” and then proscribe meds which could have harsh side effects and are often incredibly expensive.

 In point, P. falciparum, the deadly form of malaria, is only highly prevalent in pockets of Africa, India, and SE Asia.
 Even in the heart of Africa, 85% of the people who acquire this form of malaria are under 5 years of age.
 While it is true that the other non-lethal forms of malaria — namely P. vivax — are not a cakewalk to recover from by any means, whether or not to regularly take a harsh medication to prevent against catching them is a matter that should be considered by each individual traveler.
 It is the traveler’s personal decision as to whether or not to take a prophylaxis when in malarial regions — not a doctor’s or a travel clinic nurse who just repeats verbatim CDC recommendations — and the true risks involved can easily be assessed.